borntofrappe/game-development/Utils/Object Oriented Programming/README.md

 end
 ```

-Operations can work on the receiver instead of affecting the table directly.
+Operations can work on a receiver instead of affecting the table directly.

 ```lua
 Snake = { points = 0 }